farmaker47/Yamnet_classification_project/README.md

 That returns a pair of classes and probabilities.
 All these are passes to the MainActivity of the application that shows the results on screen

 <img src="Yamnet_classes.jpg" width="256" height="540">

+Link of [youtube video](https://youtu.be/y1vHM52uKDE) and blog post is coming soon.